Sony TC-D5M overhaul and repair

 Unit 2 : takeup reel torque too low

-At first glance this unit appears to be technically in good shape but once I started using it a bit more, there was one issue with some tapes: the takeup reel torque is really low.
-On a couple of tapes it isn't strong enough and the takeup reel stalls.
-At first I was thinking it is due to some deteriorated belts but then I found a great forum thread showing how to adjust the torque of the slip clutch by shortening a spring by three turns.
+At first glance this unit appears to be technically in good shape but once I start using it a bit more, there is one issue with some tapes: the takeup reel torque is really low.
+On a couple tapes it isn't strong enough and the takeup reel stalls.
+At first I was thinking this is due to some deteriorated belts but then I found a great forum thread showing how to adjust the torque of the takeup reel's slip clutch by shortening a spring by three turns.
 This approach proved to be a success!

 The spring is quite easy to reach from the top of the machine.
 The first step to get access to the spring is to remove the top cover of the unit, including the tape lid.
 Then, remove the metal plate on top of the mechanism: